<< ARI Watch

 {Miscellaneous}

 For further examples of Israel’s treachery see the references below.
-[6] It will be abundantly clear to the sincere reader that Israel is no ally of America.
+[6] As will be abundantly clear to the sincere reader, Israel is no ally of America.
 Not only a liability, it is an outright enemy.

 After reading the above articles, read again what ARI has to say about Israel.
 It becomes absurd.
 The people at ARI must know – they have made it their business to know – the nature and history of Israel, yet they evade that knowledge, while trying to keep their readers as ignorant as they pretend to be.
 In this they are much like Walter Duranty, the New York Times reporter who wrote glowing dispatches from Soviet Russia in the 1930s.